Bernardo-MG/java-patterns/readme.md

 The site sources come along the source code, so it is always possible to generate them using the Maven site command.

 ## Status
-The current version is 0.3.0
+The current version is mostly stable.
+Still, changes to the classpath may happen.

 ### Issues management
 Issues are managed at the GitHub [project issues page][issues].